---

 Developers and engineers would probably like to clone the site sources from gitlab and open them as a project in the IDEA.

 While Jekyll does almost all the work transparently for AsciiDoc documents, other document types need a couple of additional things.
 Especially HTML documents usually need a place to specify document title and other meta-data.
-This place is called front matter and it is located at the beginning of the document:
+This place is called front matter, it is located at the beginning of the document:

 In this case, the front matter sets document title, navigation title and display order.
 It also specifies page layout (see later), and it may also specify almost arbitrary data and meta-data for the page.
 Front matter is YAML-formatted.
 However, the most common form of front matter is just a simple attribute-value list as the one shown above.

-The front matter above can be expressed in AsciiDoc like this:
+The front matter above can be rewritten with AsciiDoc attributes like this:

 = IAM Best Practice